Higgs Branches of Argyres-Douglas theories as Quiver Varieties: Introduction and Summary

 In \Secref{IRdual-Dp-gen}, we present a general prescription for showing that the three-sphere partition function of the theory $\CT^\vee$ agrees with that of the theory $\CT$, associated with the circle reduction of a given $D_p(SU(N))$.
 Generically, the partition functions of the proposed duals agree for generic mass deformations, but only for a subspace of FI deformations for the theory $\CT^\vee$.
 The following IR duality between an $SU(N)$ gauge theory and a $U(N-1)$ gauge theory plays an important role in the prescription (see the quiver notation in \Secref{Q-Not}) :

 As explained in \Secref{IRdual-Dp-gen}, one can arrive at the theory $\CT^\vee$ by using this duality multiple times in the theory $\CT$, at the level of the partition function.
 In \Secref{IRdual-Dp-Ex1}-\Secref{IRdual-Dp-Ex2}, we present explicit examples of this IR duality associated with the $D_4(SU(6))$ and the $D_9(SU(3))$ respectively, and check the duality by showing that the three-sphere partition functions of the theories agree.
-Our computations show that the partition functions agree only if certain linear combinations of FI parameters in the $\CT^\vee$ theory are set to zero.
-The proposed IR dualities, for the examples studied in \Secref{IRdual-Dp}, can be summarized as follows:
+Our computations show that the partition functions agree only if certain linear combinations of FI parameters in the $\CT^\vee$ theory are set to zero \footnote{These correspond to certain emergent $U(1)$ Coulomb branch global symmetries that appear in the IR for unitary-special unitary quivers.
+For the $SU(N)$ theory with $N_f=2N -1$, this was verified in \cite{Giacomelli:2020ryy}.} The proposed IR dualities, for the examples studied in \Secref{IRdual-Dp}, can be summarized as follows:

 For the above dual pairs, we have indicated how the FI parameters map across the duality.\\

 For the class of Lagrangians $\CT^\vee$, the Coulomb branch symmetry can be read off from the quiver gauge theory.
 This is, however, not the case for the class of Lagrangians $\CT$, where the Coulomb branch symmetry (or some subgroup of it) appears as an emergent symmetry in the IR \cite{Giacomelli:2020ryy}.